-This Whole-Cherry Clafoutis is a simple, rustic French dessert!
+This Whole-Cherry Clafoutis is a simple, rustic French Dessert!
 If you’re not a fan of fresh cherries, adapt it with your favorite fresh fruit.

+What is a clafoutis, you might ask?
 A clafoutis is a simple, rustic French cake or as Dorie describes it, “a firm, eggy, flour based pudding.”
 The texture and flavor reminded me of crepes; no wonder I was an instant fan.

 Cherries are the classic addition, but stone fruits, mixed berries and even rehydrated dried fruits are delicious options.
-Apparently leaving in the pits allows the cherries to retain extra flavor, but I was handing this dessert over to my oldest to take to a BBQ with his beer drinking contemporaries.
+Apparently leaving in the pits allows the cherries to retain extra flavor, but I was handing this dessert over to my oldest to take to a BBQ with his beer-drinking contemporaries.
 Providing bowls to politely place the extracted pits was not a viable option.
 I could easily see the party deteriorating into a pit spitting contest!

 A Rustic French Cherry Cake